CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

 <div class="figcap"><strong>Table 2</strong> Parameters used in the Hodgkin-Huxley model, including descriptions and common values for the sodium channel and membrane capacitance.</div>
 <br/>

-<p>By exploring the intricacies of the Na+ channel within the Hodgkin-Huxley framework, we can glean essential insights into how ion channels are implemented, providing a foundational understanding that extends to more complex models like those of the human sinoatrial node cell.</p>
+<p>By exploring the intricacies of the Na<sup>+</sup> channel within the Hodgkin-Huxley framework, we can glean essential insights into how ion channels are implemented, providing a foundational understanding that extends to more complex models like those of the human sinoatrial node cell.</p>

 #### 2.3.
 Cell Capacitance and Dimensions
 <p>Cell dimensions and membrane capacitance were assumed in line with experimental data, adopting dimensions of intracellular compartments from the parent model [<a href="#ref2"><strong>2</strong></a>].</p>